Manual Entry

 Finding Markers

-The marker list is organized by the same 15 categories used throughout the app (biochemistry, hormones, lipids, etc.).
+The marker list is organized by the same 18 categories used throughout the app (biochemistry, hormones, lipids, body composition, bone density, etc.).
 You can scroll through a category or use the search box to find a marker by name.

 Editing Existing Values